bseverns/seedBox/docs/ci_desktop_builds.md

   blaming JUCE.
-If CMake still pretends GTK/WebKit do not exist, bolt the pkg-config output straight into your configure line with `-DCMAKE_CXX_FLAGS_INIT="$(pkg-config --cflags gtk+-3.0 webkit2gtk-4.1)"` and `-DCMAKE_SHARED_LINKER_FLAGS_INIT="$(pkg-config --libs gtk+-3.0 webkit2gtk-4.1) $(pkg-config --libs libcurl)"`— it’s loud but guarantees JUCE compiles against the headers we just installed and links against libcurl instead of exploding with undefined `curl_*` references at the final link step.
+If CMake still pretends GTK/WebKit do not exist, bolt the pkg-config output straight into your configure line with `-DCMAKE_CXX_FLAGS_INIT="$(pkg-config --cflags gtk+-3.0 webkit2gtk-4.1)"` and `-DCMAKE_SHARED_LINKER_FLAGS_INIT="$(pkg-config --libs gtk+-3.0 webkit2gtk-4.1)"`— it’s loud but guarantees JUCE compiles against the headers we just installed.
+  We ship with `JUCE_USE_CURL=0` baked in to dodge missing libcurl-dev packages;
+  flip it back on if you explicitly need HTTP support in your host harness.
 Do the same with `-DJUCE_VST3_CAN_REPLACE_VST2=OFF` if you see VST2 header errors; that flag intentionally disables the “VST3 can replace VST2” compatibility path so we never need the VST2 SDK to ship a VST3.
 (It’s already wired into the plugin targets in `CMakeLists.txt`, but adding it to your ad-hoc configure lines keeps third-party build scripts honest.)
 - **Windows builds**: open a "x64 Native Tools" shell before running CMake (or run `vcvarsall.bat x64` in PowerShell) to inherit the MSVC environment, then reuse the same flags as the workflow.